Gait Plates for Kids – Improve Your Child’s Foot Posture and Walking Gait

 Child with knock knees improves her foot and leg posture by wearing support sneakers.

-An after image of a child with in-toeing wearing supportive shoes.
+An after image of a child with in-toeing wearing supportive shoes and gait plates.

 Will Gait Plates Fix Your Child’s In-Toeing?